Oh, So THIS Is the Quarterlife Crisis Everyone Talked About?

 - 1 of 12 |

 Anything Sound Familiar?

-But as my 25th birthday looms in about a week, it turns out I have nothing figured out.
+But with my 25th birthday looming, it turns out I have nothing figured out.
 Nothing.
 (Except perhaps bottomless mimosa brunch next week, where I plan to look for the meaning of life in endless champagne.)
 The quarter-life crisis is hitting me harder than I ever imagined.
 Probably because I spent my 24th year being smugly above the plights of my peers.
-Kharma—it’s a lesson of your twenties, apparently.
+Kharma—it’s the great lesson of your 20s, apparently.
 Now, I feel closer to who I was at 15—unsure, cautious, insecure—than who I’d thought I’d be at 25—self-assured, confident, with a bangin’ bod.